the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

   </div>
 ~~~~~~~~

 When you try to search now, you will notice that the browser reloads.
-That's a native browser behavior for a submit callback in a form.
+That's a native browser behavior for a submit callback in a HTML form.
 In React you will often come across the `preventDefault()` event method to suppress the native browser behavior.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~